Garlic Rosemary Muffins

 Sprinkle with final salt.
 Add a bit more oil.
 Top with extra fresh herbs.
 Enjoy while warm.
 Offer more oil for dipping.

-Easy Garlic Rosemary Focaccia Muffins Pin it
+Easy Garlic Rosemary Focaccia Muffins Save it

 Easy Garlic Rosemary Focaccia Muffins | kylierecipes.com